named-data/jndn/README.md

 ------------------------------------------------------
-jndn:  A Named Data Networking client library for Java
+jNDN:  A Named Data Networking client library for Java
 ------------------------------------------------------

-jndn is a new implementation of a Named Data Networking client library written in Java.
+jNDN is a new implementation of a Named Data Networking client library written in Java.
 It is wire format compatible with the new NDN-TLV encoding, with NDNx and PARC's CCNx.

-NDN-CPP conforms to the NDN Common Client Libraries API and your application should follow this public API: http://named-data.net/doc/ndn-ccl-api/ .
+jNDN conforms to the NDN Common Client Libraries API and your application should follow this public API: http://named-data.net/doc/ndn-ccl-api/ .

 See the file [INSTALL.md](https://github.com/named-data/jndn/blob/master/INSTALL.md) for build and install instructions.

-Please submit any bugs or issues to the NDN-CPP issue tracker: http://redmine.named-data.net/projects/jndn/issues
+Please submit any bugs or issues to the jNDN issue tracker: http://redmine.named-data.net/projects/jndn/issues

 ---